Hurricane Insurance Explained: Coverage, Deductibles & What's Not Covered

 Mississippi MS Windstorm Underwriting Association Coastal wind coverage

-Key wind mitigation features that can earn discounts:
+Key features that earn credits:

-• Secondary water resistance (sealed roof deck underlayment)
+• Secondary water resistance (sealed roof deck)

 • FORTIFIED-certified roof systems